moussaka-crypto/MatrixCalc/README.md

 # MatrixCalc

-#3x3 matrix calculator, which can add and multiply two matrices.
+### 3x3 matrix calculator to add and multiply two matrices.

-JavaFX is used in this one